-- a contributor that has edited the map in any 3 calendar months from the last 6 months, (i.e. there is a demonstrated interest over time,); and - has maintained a valid email address in their registration profile and responds within 3 weeks.
-(3 weeks allows people to be on holiday) - 4.
-If the Contributor or the copyright holder want attribution, there will be a web page http://wiki.openstreetmap.org/wiki/Attribution.

-5. Liability Terms - This is here to protect both the Foundation and Contributors as much as possible.
+- a contributor that has edited the map in any 3 calendar months from the last 6 months (i.e. there is a demonstrated interest over time); and - has maintained a valid email address in their registration profile and responds within 3 weeks (3 weeks allows people to be on holiday). - 4.
+If the Contributor or the copyright holder wants attribution, there will be a web page available for that purpose. http://wiki.openstreetmap.org/wiki/Attribution. - 5.
+Liability Terms This is here to protect both the Foundation and Contributors as much as possible.